You are currently viewing Music, Water & Life: Celebrating 15 Years of Water is Life Kenya

 Before intermission, Joyce shared with the crowd what the spirit of Kenya sounds like with a Kiswahili rendition of How Great Thou Art, with a final verse in English which was joined by an engaged audience.
 The first act ended with another traditional hymn, Hall Johnson’s Ride on King Jesus, a powerful song that gave a sense of hope to everyone listening.

 After intermission, Joyce premiered a musical rendition of Mary Oliver’s poem “Lingering in Happiness,” a world premiere, with music composed by Chris Walters. the NUMC’s Youth Choir contributed their voices to the concert. singing “Sisi Ni Moja,” which in Kiswahili means “We are one.”
 For this song, they were accompanied by the NUMC Choral Scholars.
-Joyce and the Youth Choir were then joined by guest percussionist, the wonderful Joe Ambrosino, for the special performance of the night: the emphatic and evocative “Prayer for Water”, an improvised piece for percussion and vocalist.
+Joyce and the Youth Choir were then joined by guest percussionist, the wonderful Joe Ambrosino, for the special performance of the night: the emphatic and evocative “Prayer for Water,” an improvised piece for percussion and vocalist.
 An energized crowd closed the night by singing along with Joyce in the evening’s last song, “Water” by Eduard Glumov & Kate Northrop.

-Moved by music and the same spirit that founded this charitable hear-work 15 years ago, the audience found themselves inspired, hopeful, and a part of something bigger than themselves.
+Moved by music and the same spirit that founded this charitable heart-work 15 years ago, the audience found themselves inspired, hopeful, and a part of something bigger than themselves.
 Made up of both long-time donors and new friends, this crowd was treated by this magical night, made possible by the generous contributions of Rob, Joyce, Joe, and the NUMC family.

 From Inspiration to Action – An Appeal During Drought

 At the end of the concert, Joyce shared closing remarks that helped all in attendance gain a sense of place and perspective.
 In a few powerful minutes, she shared about the horrors endured by the people WILK serves in Southern Kenya who are currently enduring the worst regional drought in 40 years.
 The drought has caused livestock, the primary subsistence of Maasai people to die, devastating incomes.
-Along with rising inflation, food prices are skyrocketing as the poor harvest caused shortage of food staples.
+Along with rising inflation, food prices are skyrocketing as the poor harvest caused a shortage of food staples.
 The situation is not expected to improve anytime soon, though WILK is praying for the rainy season this November and December to be productive.

 Joyce announced the launch of the 2022 Drought Relief Campaign which will deliver food staples such as maize, beans, and cooking oil to 1,000 Maasai families in the next couple of weeks.
 Donations collected for this campaign will be used to feed up to 8,000 people who have been affected the most by the dire circumstances caused from more than two years of drought.